FAQs

 What should I expect during a home visit?

-- The PACT representative will go over PACT’s foster programs.
+- The Operation Foster representative will go over Operation Foster’s foster programs.

 - We will then ask for a tour of your home, we would like to see all areas the foster pet would have access to, including the yard.
 We would also like to see your pets and where, if applicable, the crates are kept.